Entrecôte Greville Street

 This famed French restaurant's latest iteration features chic pops of bold colour, throughout an elegant space that pays equal respect for the classic and the contemporary.

-This latest iteration has revived Entrecôte's trademark aesthetic while steering things into a new direction.
-The fitout, led by Jones' partner, designer Brahman Perera, showcases an opulent fusion of elements classic and modern, a healthy collection of fine art and plenty of bold colour.
-Fancy fireplaces and oak wall panelling have been imported from France and, in addition to the main dining rooms, brasserie and openair courtyard, you'll find a glamorous private event space modelled on a Parisian pied-à-terre (aka an apartment).
+Taking over the site once home to Toko and Fog, Entrecôte's new iteration both revived its trademark aesthetic and steered things into a new direction.
+Jones' partner, designer Brahman Perera, lead the fitout, which features an opulent fusion of elements old and new, a healthy collection of fine art and plenty of bold colour.
+Fancy fireplaces and oak wall panelling were imported from France and, in addition to the main dining rooms and brasserie, you'll find a glamorous private event space modelled on a Parisian pied-à-terre (aka an apartment).

-Once again, expect classic French brasserie fare served all day long; from breakfast croque monsieurs to dainty hors d'oeuvres to after-dinner fromage.
-The legendary steak frites have returned, featuring pasture-fed Cape Grim Angus porterhouse and Entrecôte's secret herb butter sauce (part of the two- or three-course 'menu gourmand').
-Favourites like the escargot ($18.90) and beef tartare ($22.90) have also carried over, starring alongside a lineup of new and returning seasonal creations.
-Meanwhile, a supporting cocktail list by Romeo Lane's Joe Jones is about as chic as they come.
+From the kitchen comes a similar offering to the one made famous on Domain Road, with classic French brasserie fare served all day long, from breakfast croque monsieurs to that after-dinner fromage.
+The legendary steak frites will of course be returning as the headline act, featuring pasture-fed Cape Grim Angus porterhouse and Entrecôte's secret herb butter sauce.
+Favourites like the escargot and beef tartare were also carried over, starring alongside a lineup of new and returning seasonal creations.

 Top Images: Lillie Thompson and Entrecôte